 Only in Season One, it's everyone who isn't Baldrick.

 Black Hole High: Marshall Wheeler, who never seemed to realize that taking old technology made by a company known for suspicious dealings from the basement of a school that has a wormhole in it might not be the safest idea.

 Blue Bloods: Dick Reed, a serial rapist in the episode "Re-Do", attacks Erin Reagan, the DA who convicted him only to have it thrown out on a technicality.
-Erin is not only a DA but a woman who has not one, not two, not three, but four cops in the immediate family.
+Erin is not only a DA, but a woman who has not one, not two, not three, but four cops in her immediate family.
 Why Reed thought this would end well for him is anyone's guess.

 The residents of the town are hilariously aware and in denial of the presence of vampires and other demons.

 Given a Lampshade Hanging in one episode where Larry gleefully predicts that if there aren't as many mysterious deaths on the football team this year, they're going to rule!

 Consider Deputy Mayor Alan Finch: this is a guy who knows all too well about the dark creepies in Sunnydale, and he's got some important information about the Mayor he needs to share with the Slayers.
 So what does he do?
 He decides to approach them in a dark alley in the middle of the night while they are being attacked by vampires.
 Guess what happens.
 Faith mistakes him for a vampire and stakes him, only realizing she's killed a human when he bleeds instead of puffing into dust.

 And then there's Dawn, who is way too eager to get out of the house at night-time either alone or with strangers, despite knowing perfectly well what lurks outside.
 For her defense, she's a teenager, a species not known for its rationality.
 There may also beother reasons.